yunsuf/beyan/docs/Document Digitization System Design_.md

 ## **Section 2: The Agentic Workforce: Roles, Responsibilities, and Technologies**

-This section serves as the detailed specification for each component of the multi-agent system.
-It dissects the architecture into its constituent agents, defining the specific function, underlying technology, and contribution of each member of the agentic workforce.
-The following table provides a high-level summary for reference.
+This section serves as the detailed specification for each component of the system.
+It dissects the architecture into its constituent agents, defining the specific function, underlying technology, and contribution of each member of the workforce.

 **Table 1: Agent Roles and Responsibilities**